Developing a Security Culture

 What type of security culture do you have, and does this support the demonstration of the right security behaviours?

-Security culture is defined by CPNI as ‘the set of values, shared by everyone in an organisation, that determine how people are expected to think about and approach security.
+Security culture refers to the set of values, shared by everyone in an organisation, that determine how people are expected to think about and approach security.
 Getting security culture right will help develop a security conscious workforce, and promote the desired security behaviours you want from staff.